understanding-the-connected-home/book/who_controls_the_home.md

 Now we have to assume that similar challenges will arise around the connected home: Only there, the effect would be compounded as it would touch on our essential domestic infrastructure.

-**Let me be blunt: DRM for domestic infrastructure - Residential Rights Management if you will - should under no circumstance become part of our homes.**
+**Let me be blunt: DRM for domestic infrastructure—Residential Rights Management if you will—should under no circumstance become part of our homes.**

-**Rights managements is hard to understand.** If you've ever encountered a situation where you needed to assign read/write/execute rights for a personal computer, server or network without proper training, you'll know how confusing this is - even professionals regularly fail at considering the exact rights settings, and more importantly at considering all possible scenarious in which any setting might be required or appropriate.
+**Rights managements is hard to understand.** If you've ever encountered a situation where you needed to assign read/write/execute rights for a personal computer, server or network without proper training, you'll know how confusing this is—even professionals regularly fail at considering the exact rights settings, and more importantly at considering all possible scenarious in which any setting might be required or appropriate.

-In a connected home we'd have to work with complex interacting layers of access rights for buildings, apartments, rooms, devices, users - all of which are entirely non-intuitive to handle.
+In a connected home we'd have to work with complex interacting layers of access rights for buildings, apartments, rooms, devices, users—all of which are entirely non-intuitive to handle.

 **With connectivity come power struggles and access & rights management.**

-**Who has root to your home?** Root access [^3] is what we call full, unfettered access - including the rights to shut out other users or delete all data.
+**Who has root to your home?** Root access [^3] is what we call full, unfettered access—including the rights to shut out other users or delete all data.
 Who are the parties who have this kind of access to your home?
 Even at the best of times, scenarios of having another entity, person, or organization have control over your home seem problematic.
 Screw-ups seem both unavoidable and potentially horrendous.

 For a little taster of power struggles to come, consider the following scenerios and questions of remotely controlled rights or restrictions management: